ekmackie1/Translating-Machine-Code-To-ARM-Instructions/README.md

 # Opcode And Instructions
 In order to get started, you'll need to understand opcodes and instructions.
 You can begin by choosing any set of instructions you want to use and assigning a number to them to them.
 While ARM has a massive library of different instructions to choose from, LC2K allows you to simplfy things so there isn't an overwhelming amount of instructions to choose from.

+# Translating instructions
+You can translate instructions to machine code values using binary.
+Using a 32-bit format, we can reserve bits for certain fields and opcodes. bits 0-15 will be reserved for field 3, bits 16-18 will be reserved for field 2, bits 19-21 will be reserved for field 1, and bits 22-24 will be reserved for the opcode.
+Bits 25-31 will remain empty.
+We will translate ```ADD 4 2 1``` as an example.
+Under "Instructions We Will Be Using", you can find that ADD has the associated binary 0b000 and has 3 reserved bits, 4 has a binary value of 0b100 and has 3 reserved bits, 2 has a binary value of 0b010 and has 3 reserved bits, and 1 has a value of 0b001 and has 16 reserved bits.
+When we line these values up, we get ```000 100 010 001 0000000000000001```, this leaves us with a final binary value of ```0b0001000100010000000000000001``` which translates to a decimal value of ```2228225```.

 # Registers
 Each instruction will come with 3 other values representing registers, which can be treated as a form of storage for values which will all be defaulted to 0, and an optional comment. a singualr instruction line will generally be in the format: ```INSTR 1 4 7 comment``` the first value is meant to be an instruction (like ADD, SUB, BEQ, etc.) depending on what you want to happen to the following numbers, the following 3 values each play a different role depending on the instruction, but they generally represent field 1, field 2, and field 3 respectively, the comment is optional.

 # Memory
 Memory is where every instruction will be stored in order.
 For example, if instruction 1 is ```ADD 4 2 1```, the value ```2228225``` will be stored at index 0 in memory.
-The explanation for how this was translated will be later explained.

 For the sake of simplicity we'll only be using 32-bit instructions and 8 different 3-bit opcodes and give them corresponding binary values.
 Below I have chosen 8 basic instructions and assigned a binary number (opcode) to each one, and we will be using 8 registers to store values.
 The associated numbers are chosen at random for example purposes.

+# Instructions We Will Be Using
 Mathematical operation instructions:
   <br>&nbsp;&nbsp;&nbsp;&nbsp;ADD(0b000): ```ADD 2 5 1``` will add the value stored in register 2 to the value stored in register 5 and store the result in register 1
   <br>&nbsp;&nbsp;&nbsp;&nbsp;SUB(0b001): ```SUB 7 0 3``` will subtract the value stored in register 0 to the value stored in register 7 and store the result in register 3